 Released: April 24

-This short EP by Brooklyn emcee, Skyzoo & jazz musician Dumbo Station displays a perfect fusion of jazz & hip-hop, creating a very mellow & lyrical project that bridges the gap between the two genres.
-While jazz-influenced beats is not entirely new to Skyzoo, this type of production fully embodies the sampled record and makes it seem as if Skyzoo is rapping over the raw song.
+This short EP by Brooklyn emcee, Skyzoo & jazz group Dumbo Station displays a perfect fusion of jazz & hip-hop, creating a very mellow & lyrical project that bridges the gap between the two genres.
+While jazz-influenced beats is not entirely new to Skyzoo, this type of production fully embodies the record and makes it seem as if Skyzoo is rapping over the raw song compared to chopped sounds and loops.
 This adds a whole different essence to the way jazz and hip-hop collide in song form and combined with the creative song concepts executed by Skyzoo, this short EP project provides more than enough satisfying content and manages to hold it own compared to the various full length albums released this year.

 Best tracks: “Good Enough Reasons”, “We (Used to) Live in Brooklyn, Baby”, “The Caveat”